these 8 signs that should alert you

 Bacteria and yeast multiply faster when blood sugar levels are high.
 Excess glucose in the urine can therefore cause urinary tract infections.
 Also, these germs thrive in warm, moist environments, such as the genital areas.
 This increases the frequency and severity of yeast infections, especially in women.

 Blurred vision can occur with rapid changes in blood sugar, from low to high or from high to low, and the eye muscles have not yet adapted to it.
 The lens of the eye is a flexible membrane suspended by muscles that change the shape of the lens to focus the eye.
 In an environment high in sugar, as with uncontrolled type 2 diabetes, the lens loses some of its ability to bend and the eye muscles have to work harder to focus.
-The good news: If caught early, diabetes-related vision changes can return to normal after about six weeks of healthy blood sugar levels.
-If caught in time, vision can take about six weeks to return to normal.
+The good news: If caught early, diabetes-related vision changes can return to normal following regarding six weeks of healthy blood sugar levels.
+If caught in time, vision can take regarding six weeks to return to normal.

 8 Oral health problems can be a sign of diabetes